NexTraq/styleguide/README.md

 configurations for this rule; it is the responsibility of the code author and reviewer to ensure it is followed)

-#### Java

-*   Indent size will be 4.
+In addition, indent size will be 4 for all languages.
 This will also imply:

 *   Continuation indent size is 8
 *   Tab size is 4

 #### JavaScript

-*   no-multi-str: We have disabled the rule that disallows multiline strings
-*   es-module-exports: We will set the rule enforcing that only symbols used in other modules are exported to ‘warn’.
+es-module-exports: We will set the rule enforcing that only symbols used in other modules are exported to ‘warn’.
 In vanilla JS, this rule is important, but it is fundamentally incompatible with Vue.js

 ### Formatting Tools